 The interim success criteria have been met for UMAM I polygon I. Fire was re-introduced to the site, turkey and live oaks were thinned to less than 150 trees per acre and longleaf pine have been planted.
 No nuisance or exotic species were observed, fire adapted species dominate the vegetative cover.
-Long leaf pine seedlings were estimated at 95 trees per acre in Transect 3.
-Most of the trees 21-24' tall with a DBH of 9".
-Wiregrass and sandhill vegetation continues to thrive and appears healthy (Figure 18 and 19).

-Table 5.
-Transect 3 Species Cover and Occurrence (Sandhill Enhancement)
+Table 6.
+Transect 3: Species Cover and Occurrence (Sandhill Enhancement)

-11/28/19, Data Collector: David Clayton, Wildlife observed: None
+10/21/20, Data Collector: David Clayton, Wildlife observed: None